ton-community/ton-docs/docs/develop/dapps/cookbook.md

 });
 ```

-### How to calculate user's Jetton wallet address.
+### How to calculate user's Jetton wallet address?

 To calculate the user's jetton wallet address, we need to call the "get_wallet_address" get-method of the jetton master contract with user address actually.
 For this task we can easily use getWalletAddress method from JettonMaster or call master contract by ourselves.